Messor angularis – Colony with Queen and workers

 Larger and larger worker ants appear as the colony grows and help grind hard seeds.

-The development accelerates strongly from the second year and allows to quickly have very active and important colonies.
-The queen ant regularly lays clusters of eggs that will evolve into small larvae.
-After several moults, they will become nymphs (almost adult, white ants) which will end up transforming into adults.
+Development accelerates sharply from the second year onwards and quickly produces very active and large colonies.
+The queen ant regularly lays clusters of eggs which will develop into small larvae.
+After several molts, they will become nymphs (almost adult, white ants) which will finish transforming into adults.
 The complete cycle takes about a month, longer if the temperature is low.
-The whole colony feeds on seeds.
+The entire colony feeds on seeds.
 The workers will shell and chew the seeds for about 3 days to make an edible paste often called “ant bread”.

 The ants will live in the wet part of the anthill while the seeds will be stored in the dry area to prevent them from germinating.